 This file path is retrieved to obtain information on the examinations added in the application

-The sequence diagram illustrates the interactions between the Logic
+The sequence diagram illustrates the interactions between the Logic and Model components when data is being retrieved from Model when export is executed:

 JSON File Handling